 Modeling remained far off—some Holy Grail whose unattainability made Logan seek other paths.
 “My approach was go to high school, have a plan, achieve that plan.”
 He started summer internships and went to a school of nursing.
 “I wanted to be an anesthesiologist.
 Summer of our senior year, I got approached at St. Louis Galleria by a talent scout.
 Being from Salem, that wasn’t something I tried to pursue.
 They’re like, ‘You got the look.
-You should model.’
+You should be a male model.’
 I didn’t take them seriously.”

 But his sister did.
 While Logan prepared for college and mapped out steps toward the workplace, his sister talked to scouts.
 One day, his family drove him to St. Louis to “go shopping.”
 They turned and said, “Here’s the deal, Logan.
 We’re taking you to get pictures taken.”
 The photographer told him he had what it takes and they sent photos off to people in New York.